reillyeo/RubyRed/README.md

 For taxonomic assignment, the pipeline supports three classification methods: scikit-learn, VSEARCH, and BLAST.
 The scikit-learn method requires a pre-trained classifier, but is considerably faster than either of the other methods.
 Low abundance classifications (below a user-defined frequency threshold) are filtered to reduce noise in the final dataset.
 The end products include a taxonomically annotated feature table and representative sequences.

+## Installation

+Install RubyRed by cloning or forking this repository.
+(Note: the paths used by the default parameters assume that the RubyRed directory exists at the location $HOME/my_scripts/RubyRed).

+Guppy barcoder binary is required if you want RubyRed to demultiplex your data.
+Otherwise, demultiplex prior to starting, and use -d flag.

+QIIME2 amplicon distribution must be downloaded in a conda environment called qiime2:

+    conda env create -n qiime2 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-osx-conda.yml

+Activate your qiime2 environment and install Chopper and SeqKit:

+  conda activate qiime2
+  conda install -c bioconda chopper seqkit

+All other required packages are already included in QIIME2.

 ## Usage

 ```text